fennar01/icbmGuidance/DEVELOPMENT.md

-# Development Pipeline for ICBM Guidance System Simulation (Non-Functional)
+# Development Pipeline for Rocket Guidance System Simulation (Non-Functional)

 ## Overview
 This document describes the recommended development workflow for contributors.
 All work should reinforce the educational, non-functional nature of the project.